 The school offers new staff an interest free loan of 10 - 12,000RM.
-This is primarily used by staff to cover deposits on accommodation and the first month in advance.
+This is primarily used by staff for settling-in expenses..
 This should be applied before arrival in KL and it will be transferred to your newly opened local bank account during induction (normally the second week of induction).
-The loan of Ringgit Malaysia ten thousand or twelve thousand is repaid at a monthly rate calculated by HR commencing from the first pay date.
+The loan of Ringgit Malaysia ten thousand or twelve thousand is repaid at a monthly rate commencing from the first pay date.